 Cables and pulley stations are another great tool you should add to your muscle-building toolbox because they offer a consistent resistance level throughout the entire range of motion.

-For example, if you do a lateral raise with a dumbbell, you won’t experience any resistance at the bottom, and in the first part of each repetition – it only becomes difficult once your arm becomes near parallel to the floor.
+For example, do a lateral raise with a dumbbell.
+You won’t experience any resistance at the bottom, and in the first part of each repetition – it only becomes difficult once your arm becomes near parallel to the floor.
 But, if you do the exercise with a low cable pulley, you’ll put your delts under consistent tension from the bottom to the top.

-Most people scoff at the idea of using gym machines for muscle growth, but they are quite useful for that goal.
-The reason is that gym machines are easy to use, and they allow you to focus on the muscle you’re trying to train truly.
+Most people scoff at using gym machines for muscle growth, but they are pretty helpful for that goal.
+Gym machines are easy to use, and they allow you to focus on the muscle you’re trying to train.

 Some other fantastic machines you can use for muscle growth include: